 The incremental counter used to number connections.
 The number is incremented when a connection is created.
-It is also incremented by internal actions, such as an auto-disconnect and auto-reconnect.
-The lowest available number (as connections are created, stopped, deleted, and so on) will always be used.
-The counter is reset to one each time the Double-Take service is restarted.
+The counter is reset if there are no existing jobs and the Double-Take service is restarted.

 Target Name

 The name of the target the connection is using, including the port number